SenseNet/sensenet/docs/field-indexing.md

 # Field Indexing

 For every [Content](content.md) the [Field](field.md) values can be indexed so that when searching for a value the corresponding Content will appear in the result set.
-It is also possible to search in Fields by explicitely defining the Field to search for in a query.
+It is also possible to search in Fields by explicitly defining the Field to search for in a query.
 The way a specific Field of a Content is indexed is defined in the [Content Type Definition](ctd.md).

 > It is possible to switch off indexing for certain fields or content types.
 In that case nobody will be able to find the instances of those content types using [Content Query](content-query.md), but the index will be smaller.
 For more details, see the Index description in the Content Type Definition article.